 TunnelBear is one of Canada’s leading VPN providers.
 In fact, it’s one of the biggest VPNs period.
-Recently purchased by online security giants McAfee, the company offers a reliable, accessible VPN service on all major platforms and has a good reputation for bypassing geo-blocking measures.
+Owned by security giant McAfee, TunnelBear offers a reliable, accessible VPN service on all major platforms.
+But can you use TunnelBear for torrenting?

-One of the first things to note about TunnelBear is its location.
-Canada has been fairly notorious for being hostile to peer to peer downloading in the past.
+There’s a good reason why TunnelBear doesn’t officially support torrenting.
+Canada has been fairly notorious for being hostile to P2P downloading in the past.
 In 2015, the government passed a new raft of laws specifically targeting illegal downloads.

 After that, ISPs were required by law to send letters to users caught downloading copyrighted material.
 But the courts weren’t given new powers to send torrenters to jail, and copyright holders weren’t actually given new ways to sue offenders.